 The top 10 architecture principles are:

-According to the Dragon1 open Enterprise Architecture Method, an architecture principle should be justified for selecting and applying based on strategic requirements and based on best practices or literature references.
-So in this list, we will need to provide typical strategic requirements and literature references for every architecture principle in the end.
-Or else we are just making up things, instead of building a solid reference enterprise architecture for the winner enterprise.
+According to the Dragon1 open Enterprise Architecture Method, an architecture principle should be justified for selecting and applying based on strategic requirements and best practices or literature references.
+So, in this list, we must provide typical strategic requirements and literature references for every architecture principle.
+Or else we are just making up things instead of building a solid reference enterprise architecture for the winner enterprise.

 Principles should be choosing a direction and moving away from a point.
 Like a tradeoff: No more... and forever that...